bigtreetech/docs/docs/Octopus MAX EZ.md

 ## **Introduction**

-BIGTREETECH Octopus MAX EZ, a 32 bit motherboard, is an upgraded version of Octopus Pro developed by the 3D printing team of Shenzhen Big Tree Technology Co., Ltd. Its self-developed stepper motor sockets enhance safety and user experience, and it adds a series of features that Octopus Pro does not have, greatly enhancing its DIY capabilities.
+BIGTREETECH Octopus MAX EZ, a 32 bit motherboard, is an upgraded version of Octopus Pro developed by the 3D printing team of Shenzhen BIQU Innovation Technology Co., Ltd..
+Its self-developed stepper motor sockets enhance safety and user experience, and it adds a series of features that Octopus Pro does not have, greatly enhancing its DIY capabilities.

 ## **Main Features**